LeopardCheetah/acm-poker-bo-___-t/README.md

 ## Additional Things to Note
 - If you have special requests (e.g., library whitelisting, accommodations), contact us through Discord before the submission deadline.
 - All submissions will undergo code reviews to ensure fairness and runtime safety.
 Non-compliant bots will be disqualified.
-- ACM.Dev reserve the rights to disqualify participant at our discretion.
+- ACM.Dev reserve the rights to disqualify participants at our discretion.

 ## Contact & Support